 By the age of eight, I felt that I was ugly.

-For those of you who have experienced a loss like this, there’s no words to describe the feeling of knowing that your friend left this world by choice.
-It wasn’t until I found out later that the main reason of his actions was because he was constantly bullied and chastised for being different.
-Continue reading “The Photo Week: How 13 Year Old Girls Helped Me Stop Bullying & Save Lives”
+For those who haven’t experienced a loss like this, there are no words to describe the feeling.
+The feeling of knowing that your friend left this world by choice.
+Later I learned that the main reason for his actions was from being bullied and chastised constantly art school. (more…)

 A couple of years ago while attending college, my professor at the time made it a requirement to attend The Armory Show located in New York City.
 Her name was Asya Reznikov, an amazing video & sculpture artist (highly suggest you take a look at her work).
 She told me that I would benefit from the show…and I have attended every show ever since. (more…)